-3. Which phrase in the passage means the same as ‘at a short distance’?
+3. Which word in the passage means the same as ‘religious show’?

 II.
 READ THE FOLLOWING PASSAGE AND ANSWER THE QUESTIONS THAT FOLLOWS:

-3. Which word in the passage means the same as ‘surprised’?
+3. Which phrase in the passage means the same as ‘gone mad’?

 III.
 READ THE FOLLOWING PASSAGE AND ANSWER THE QUESTIONS THAT FOLLOWS:

-3. Find a word in the passage which means same as ‘busy’.
+3. Which word in the passage means the same as ‘living beings’?

 Suggested Answers of Passages